Pretty-SFOS/opal/README.md

 - <a id='module-about'/>[Opal.About](https://github.com/Pretty-SFOS/opal-about): A simple and flexible "About" page supporting license info, contributors, donations, etc.
 - <a id='module-infocombo'/>[Opal.InfoCombo](https://github.com/Pretty-SFOS/opal-infocombo): A combo box that can show detailed descriptions of all menu items.
+- <a id='module-combodata'/>[Opal.ComboData](https://github.com/Pretty-SFOS/opal-combodata):  An extension for combo boxes to access the current value instead of the label.
 - <a id='module-tabbar'/>[Opal.TabBar](https://github.com/Pretty-SFOS/opal-tabbar): An app-wide tab bar using icons with optional texts, and improved support for landscape layouts.
   Not yet properly integrated and still lives in [its old repository](https://github.com/ichthyosaurus/sf-docked-tab-bar).
 - <a id='module-delegates'/>[Opal.Delegates](https://github.com/Pretty-SFOS/opal-delegates): List items that can show multiple lines of text and icons by default.